Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

     - Click the `PORTS` button (near bottom center).

     - With your cursor over port 1903, `Right-Click`, select `Port Visability`, then click `Public`.

+    > [!NOTE]
+    > Making port 1903 public is necessary to allow external access to the service running on that port.
+In this context, the service provides a list of planes, and making the port public ensures that users can access this information from outside the local development environment (a Codespace).

+- Click `Open in Browser` or navigate to [http://localhost:5173/](http://localhost:5173/)

 - Refresh the browser.